D-Maxwell/D-Maxwell/README.md

 Latex is awful as a language, absolutely unreadable, and whatever you may say I will pronounce it Layteks.
 You could have set a `c` or a `k`, or even a `q`, yet you choose to put an `x`.
 WDYE?

 Interested in linguistics as well.
-I believe they're called Conlangs or something ?
+I believe what I'm doing is called a Conlang or something ?
 Whatever – different vocabulary, same ideas.

 <!---
 D-Maxwell/D-Maxwell is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.